cedricwalter/cedricwalter.github.io/_posts/2004-08-31-parser-incompatibility-or-parser-order-in-classpath.md

 > >
 > > - **Extract from BEA website:**
 > >     *"Apache XML Parser
-> >     The XML WebLogic Server 6.0 -&gt; 6.1 parser has been updated and is now based on the Apache Xerces 1.3.1 parser.
+> >     The XML WebLogic Server 6.0 -> 6.1 parser has been updated and is now based on the Apache Xerces 1.3.1 parser.
 The parser implements version 2 of the SAX and DOM interfaces.
 Users who used older parsers that were shipped in previous versions may receive deprecation messages."*
 > > - **Solutions :**
 > >     – Displace the jar file in the classpath, so it will be load after the sax2 compliant parser….
 > > - **And ?**